 Next you’ll beat your egg yolks and sugar together until the mixture is very thick and creamy.
-It should look like this:
+It should look like photo 2.

 Mix some flavorings and the ground almonds into the egg yolk mixture.
-Then beat your egg whites until they’re stiff, like this:
+Then beat your egg whites until they’re stiff, like in photo 3.

-Be sure your egg whites are at room temperature or they will not whip up properly.
+Tips for whipping egg whites: Be sure your egg whites are at room temperature or they will not whip up properly.
 You’ll also want to be sure to use clean beaters and a clean mixing bowl or, again, they will not whip up properly.
-(Egg whites are extremely fussy little things.)
+(Egg whites are extremely fussy.)

 Bake your cake layers, then make your ganache and frosting.
 When you frost your cake layers, go all the way to the edge of the cake, but don’t spread the ganache all the way to the edge.
 (This prevents it from leaking into your final coat of frosting.).
 It will look like this:

 Like I said, this cake is a time commitment.
 But oooohhhh is it ever worth it!